 Cell lines are developed for different in vitro gene therapy and gene transfer experiments.
-Those cell lines once cultured, can be validated using the polymerase chain reaction.
+Those cell lines once cultured and can be validated using the polymerase chain reaction.

-The cell from the cell line (possibly contains the insert DNA or DNA of our interest) are taken and in situ PCR is performed.
+The cell from the cell line (possibly contains the insert DNA or DNA of our interest) is taken and in situ PCR is performed.

 In the in situ PCR, the amplification is directly performed on the slide containing the cell lines.

-Instead of in situ PCR normal PCR can be performed by using the DNA extracted from the cell line.
+Instead of in situ PCR normal PCR can also be performed by using the extracted DNA from the cell line.

-PCR cloning is another mindblowing application of PCR technique allows DNA amplification and ligation in a single experiment, without doing restriction digestion.
-A rapid cloning method called direct PCR cloning allows researchers to clone DNA which is not available in larger amount.
+PCR cloning is another mindblowing application of the PCR technique that allows DNA amplification and ligation in a single experiment, without doing restriction digestion.
+A rapid cloning method called direct PCR cloning allows researchers to clone DNA which is not available in a larger amount.